cloudfoundry/jdbctestapp/README.md

 # For CloudSQL-specific certificate handling on GCP
 $ ./gradlew deploymentManifest -P iaas=gcp -P keystorePassword=super-secure-password

-# For AWS no options are needed
+# For AWS or GCP without TLS support no options are needed
 $ ./gradlew deploymentManifest
 ```